Bilalm354/kart-racer/README.md

 - Express
 - ThreeJs
 - WebGL
+- Socket io

 ## Notes

+### Coordinate System
-x is left and right.
+- x is left and right.

-y is forward and back.
+- y is forward and back.

-z is up and down.
+- z is up and down.

 ## Structure